Hydronics: Water loops

 Modern systems almost always use heated water rather than steam.
 This opens the system to the possibility of also using chilled water to provide air conditioning.

 In homes, the water loop may be as simple as a single pipe that "loops" the flow through every radiator in a zone.
 In such a system, flow to the individual radiators cannot be modulated as all of the water is flowing through every radiator in the zone.
 Slightly more complicated systems use a "main" pipe that flows uninterrupted around the zone; the individual radiators tap off a small portion of the flow in the main pipe.
 In these systems, individual radiators can be modulated.
 Alternatively, a number of loops with several radiators can be installed, the flow in each loop or zone controlled by a zone valve connected to a thermostat.

 In most water systems, the water is circulated by means of one or more circulator pumps.
 This is in marked contrast to steam systems where the inherent pressure of the steam is sufficient to distribute the steam to remote points in the system.
 A system may be broken up into individual heating zones using either multiple circulator pumps or a single pump and electrically operated zone valves.

 Improved efficiency and operating costs

 There have been considerable improvements in the efficiency and therefore the operating costs of a hydronic heating system with the introduction of insulating products.

 Radiator Panel system pipes are covered with a fire rated, flexible and lightweight elastomeric rubber material designed for thermal insulation.
 Slab Heating efficiency is improved with the installation of a thermal barrier made of foam.
 There are now many product offerings on the market with different energy ratings and installation methods.

 Balancing

 Most hydronic systems require balancing.
 This involves measuring and setting the flow to achieve an optimal distribution of energy in the system.

 In a balanced system every radiator gets just enough hot water to allow it to heat up fully.

-Boiler water treatment
+Water treatment

-Residential systems may use ordinary tap water, but sophisticated commercial systems often add various chemicals to the system water.
-For example, these added chemicals may: